How To Wash Silk

 What Is Silk?

-It’s a natural protein fiber obtained from silkworm larvae, who spin cocoons made of continuous filaments.
-The cocoons are harvested (before the moth inside breaks free), carefully unraveled, and the silk threads are collected and spun into yarn.
+Silk offers the look and feel of a delicate fabric while being strong and long-lasting when properly cared for.
+It’s a natural protein fiber obtained from silkworm larvae, which spin cocoons made of continuous filaments.
+The cocoons are harvested (before the moth inside breaks free), carefully unraveled, and the silk threads collected and spun into yarn.

 The Benefits of Silk